-Surgery is usually recommended for those who have experienced several dislocations.

-The procedure usually involves an arthroscopy, where a tiny probe-like camera is inserted into your knee so that the surgeon can fully examine the affected area before taking a graft from a nearby muscle tendon.
-This is then used to reconstruct the injured ligament.
+Surgery may be needed for those who have unsuccessfully tried to manage their symptoms but not experienced any significant improvement.
+The procedure usually involves an arthroscopy where a tiny probe-like camera is inserted into your knee so that the surgeon can fully examine the affected area before repairing the damaged tissue.

 The procedure is usually completed under general or spinal anaesthetic.

-The operation usually takes 1-2 hours but you should expect to be on the ward for at least half a day.
+The operation usually takes up to an hour, but you should expect to be on the ward for at least half a day.
 You will need to arrange transport to and from the hospital.